TUMFTM/velocity_optimization/README.md

 The preprint of the accepted version of the corresponding paper is available on [arXiv](https://arxiv.org/abs/2012.13586).

-The paper will soon be available on IEEE eXplore and in the printed version of the IEEE Transactions on Intelligent Vehicles:
+The paper is available on [IEEE eXplore](https://doi.org/10.1109/TIV.2020.3047858) and will soon be in the printed version of the IEEE Transactions on Intelligent Vehicles:

-    @article{Herrmann2021,
+    @article{Herrmann2020,
      author = {Herrmann, Thomas and Wischnewski, Alexander and Hermansdorfer, Leonhard and Betz, Johannes and Lienkamp, Markus},
-     year = {2021},
+     year = {2020},
      title = {{Real-Time Adaptive Velocity Optimization for Autonomous Electric Cars at the Limits of Handling}}, pages = {000--000, In Press},
      volume = {0},
      number = {0},
-     issn = {0000-0000},
+     issn = {2379-8904},
      journal = {{IEEE Transactions on Intelligent Vehicles}}, doi = {10.1109/TIV.2020.3047858}
     }